revnull-src/AlphaClock-PIO/README.md

 * Renamed original AlphaClock.ino sketch to main.cpp following PlatformIO standards.
 * Re-ordered functions to resolve compile-time errors.
-* Small change to some functions to resolve String to Char conversion warnings at compile time.
+* Minor change to some functions to fix String to Char conversion warnings at compile time.
 * Removed "SYNC'D" display message after serial time sync.
 IMHO, this message becomes distracting when the time is updated regularly via the serial port.